-A songwriter, arranger, producer, pianist, and vocalist, Sarah Brindell has touring credits around the world, and has shared the stage and recorded with many renowned artists including Norah Jones, Carole King, and Raul Midon.
+A songwriter, arranger, producer, pianist, and vocalist, Sarah Brindell has touring credits around the world.
+She has shared the stage and recorded with many renowned artists including Norah Jones, Carole King, and Raul Midon.
 Her original songs can be heard on many television shows including MTV’s Made.
-She was a finalist in the Song of the Year contest as part of VH-1’s Save the Music Foundation, as well as the Billboard World Song Contest.
-A summa cum laude graduate from Boston University, she holds a master's degree in music education, and teaches courses in songwriting, harmony, ear training, arranging, and stage performance.
-She conducts clinics nationwide and internationally, and continually helps thousands of students to reach their full potential as professional musicians and songwriters.
+She was a finalist in the Song of the Year contest as part of VH-1’s Save the Music Foundation as well as the Billboard World Song Contest.
+A summa cum laude graduate of Boston University, she holds a master's degree in music education and teaches courses in songwriting, harmony, ear training, arranging, and stage performance.
+Brindell conducts clinics nationally and internationally, and continually helps thousands of students to reach their full potential as professional musicians and songwriters.

 - Career Highlights

 - Solo and band performances of original material at countless venues across the U.S. and Europe

 - Recordings include Dreaming Shoes (2010), Live at the Paradise Lounge (2005), and Piece of Mind (2003)

 - Teaches songwriting and arranging courses at Berklee's campus in Boston as well as with Berklee Online

 - M.M., Boston University